apache/ozone/hadoop-hdds/docs/content/security/SecuringTDE.md

   ozone sh bucket link  /vol/encryptedBucket /s3v/linkencryptedbucket
   ```
 Note: An encrypted bucket cannot be created via S3 APIs.
 It must be done using Ozone shell commands as shown above.
-After this, all the keys created using s3g in the buckets will be encrypted.
+After creating an encrypted bucket, all the keys added to this bucket using s3g will be encrypted.

 In non-secure mode, the user running the S3Gateway is the proxy user,
 while in secure mode the user in Kerberos keytab is the proxy user.